What Are California’s Airbag Warranty Laws?

 - Software or computer failures – Airbag systems are controlled by electronic control units (ECUs) or airbag control modules (ACMs) that use software to determine when to deploy the airbags.
 Software glitches or failures in the ECUs or ACMs can result in faulty airbag deployment or failure.

-- Environmental factors – Exposure to extreme temperatures, moisture, or other environmental factors can degrade the components of the airbag system over time.
+- Environmental factors – Exposure to extreme temperatures, moisture, or other environmental factors can degrade the airbag system’s components over time.

 - Improper installation or repair – Incorrect installation or repair of airbag components, such as sensors, wiring, or connectors, can result in defective airbag deployment.